usagov/usagov-2021/web/modules/custom/usagov_directories/docs/Importing_State_Records.md

 ## Preparing the files for import

-(You must have php (version 8) installed where you're going to do this.)

 Use the script utility/states_import_prep.php to read in both files and produce CSV files for import.
 This script takes four arguments: